-5. Don’t Try to Be Original, Be Original
+5. Don’t Try to Be Original, Actually Be Original

 Don’t try to reinvent the wheel.
 One mistake that new writers will be tempted to make is, once they know the typical structure of the genre of their choice, they want to break all of the rules.

-You can do this, but it might not serve in your favour.
+You can do this, but it might not serve in your favor.
 Unless you have a really, I mean, really good reason for it.

 Certain structures and uses of dialogue or action (by the writer) are repeated for a reason – they work.
 Thankfully, someone who has come before you already made the mistake you are about to make.
 Maybe you need to do this as a part of your process, but ideally, you won’t give in to temptation.